 5. Project Manager

-A project manager is a professional responsible for planning, organizing, and overseeing projects from start to finish to ensure they are completed on time, within budget, and meets the requirements.
+A project manager plans, organize, executes and oversees projects from start to finish to ensure they are completed on time, within budget, and meets the requirements.

 To become a project manager, you need: